apache/openwhisk/docs/metrics.md

 - `collection` - Name of collection.
 Example `activations`, `whisks` and `subjects`
 - `action` - Type of operation performed.
 Example `get`, `put`, `del`, `query` and `count`

-If Kamon tags are not enabled then metric name is of the form `openwhisk.counter.cosmosdb.ru.<collecton>.<action>`
+If Kamon tags are not enabled then metric name is of the form `openwhisk.counter.cosmosdb.ru.<collection>.<action>`

 ## User specific metrics
 ### Configuration